Rosalila/BulletHellMaker/README.md

 Support
 --------------------
-This software is licensed under the GPL License.
+This software is licensed under the LGPL License.

 Please file issues [click here] at Github.